 Objectives and Content

 The course aims to give students knowledge about the relationship between biomacromolecules structure and their function.
 Students will learn how to determine structures, analyze them, and understand their biological and biomolecular properties.
 There will be an emphasize on how several biomacromolecules assembles into functional assemblies and how these give rise to properties important for cells or the organisms.

 The primary biomolecular focus of the course will be proteins.
 Other biomolecules and assemblies of biomolecule will generally only be discussed in connection with their relationship to proteins.
 Topics that will be covered include how amino acids are assembled into primary, secondary, tertiary and higher order structures and complexes, and how functional protein properties then emerge.
 The course will offer introductions into relevant methodology, in particular how protein structures are determined experimentally and by computational techniques.
 The course will build on concepts that has already been introduced earlier, including protein folding, allostery, catalysis and enzymology, ligand and effector binding, post-translational modifications, and signaling.
 An important aspect of the course will be how all these phenomena regulates, and is regulated by, protein function.
-The course will offer introductions into relevant methodology, in particular how one determine protein structures experimentally.
-The course will also discuss protein evolution from a structural perspective.
+The course will also discuss the structural and biochemical basis of molecular signaling, as well as enzyme function.
+Protein evolution from as sequence and structural perspective will be covered.

 On completion of the course the student should have the following learning outcomes defined in terms of knowledge, skills and general competence: